With the start of the new year you might be thinking about the future and any positive changes you can make for the year ahead.

 Making a New Year’s resolution can be easy, but following through can sometimes be challenging – especially if it’s difficult to see the incentive.

 Making a decision to look after your super can be different.
-A little change now has the potential to make a real impact in your future – in fact, it could be one of the smartest ways to start 2018.
+A little change now has the potential to make a real impact in your future – in fact, it could be one of the smartest ways to start the new year.

-Three things you can do that could make a big difference:
+Three things you can explore that could make a difference include:

-- Choose a super fund that’s right for you
+- Choosing a super fund that’s right for you

 Choose a super fund that’s right for you

-Finding a super fund that suits you might sound obvious, but 56% of 18-39 year olds go with the default option provided by their employer1.
-The good news is this number is coming down (it was 65% in 2016) as more young people take an active interest in what’s happening with their money.
+Finding a super fund that suits you might sound obvious, but over 55% of 18-34 year olds go with the default option provided by their employer.1 The good news is this number is coming down as more young people take an active interest in what’s happening with their money.